 This whole study is geared toward the Academic community.
 Yet, the 'grass roots movement' seems to be evolving from current working technologists (in many different disciplines: modeling, sw design, system architecture, database design...), who are actually starting to implement semantic technology.
 Yet there is a dearth of education for 'working' technologists who want to start implementing ontologies.
 Is this working group more the beginning of the curve, and the turning of the hockey stick is happening now with 'working ontologists' who won't be going back to school to get their ontology training?
-And where is their training? & action of the working group more the beginning of the working the second to get their ontology training?
+And where is their training? &reas_neg